Stability of Valuations and Koll\'ar Components

 In this section, we aim to prove the a Koll\'ar component is minimizing only if it is K-semistable.
-The method used in the proof of this result is motivated by a method used in the study of toric degenerations (see \cite[Section 3.2]{Cal02}, \cite[Proposition 2.2]{AB04} and \cite[Proposition 3]{And13}).
-In particular this method allows us to reduce two-step degenerations to a one-step degeneration.
+The method used in the proof of this result is motivated by the one in the study of toric degenerations (see e.g. \cite[Section 3.2]{Cal02}, \cite[Proposition 2.2]{AB04} and \cite[Proposition 3]{And13}).
+In particular the argument allows us to reduce two-step degenerations to a one-step degeneration.

-\begin{proof}[Proof of Theorem \ref{t-mintok}] By Proposition \ref{thm-Ksemi} we know that the canonical valuation of $({C}^{(d)}, C^{(d)}_{\Delta}+C^{(d)}_D)$ minimizes the normalized local volume if and only if $(S,\Delta_S)$ is K-semistable.
-Thus by Proposition \ref{p-cover}, to show that $(S,\Delta_S)$ is K-semistable, it suffices to show that the canonical component is a minimizer of $\hvol_{X_0,D_0}$ for $ (X_0,D_0)=_{\rm defn} (C,C_D)$, which is the special degeneration associated to $S$.